 Anderson Ranch Reservoir sits in the mountains east of Mountain Home and is known for being a solid spot for kokanee, smallmouth bass, and rainbow trout.
 The lake has deep, clear water and plenty of space, so it’s a good pick if you want to avoid crowds.
 Kokanee are the main draw for many anglers, especially during the summer when they’re biting well.
 But if salmon isn’t your thing, there’s plenty of action near the rocky points and drop-offs for bass and trout.
 The upper arms of the reservoir also hold some crappie and perch if you’re into panfish.
 Boat access is easy, and there are several ramps around the lake.
 That said, shore fishing can be tough since the banks are steep in a lot of places.
 If you’re looking for a spot where you can change things up and fish all day without getting bored, Anderson Ranch is worth checking out.

-7. American Falls Reservoir
+6. American Falls Reservoir

-6. Dworshak Reservoir
+5. Dworshak Reservoir

-5. Lake Cascade
+4. Lake Cascade

-4. Henry’s Lake
+3. Henry’s Lake

 Henry’s Lake sits up high near the Idaho-Montana border and is one of the first places people think of when talking about trout fishing in the state.
 It’s not massive, but what it lacks in size, it makes up for with fish.
 This lake is well-known for big cutthroat, brook, and hybrid trout, some tipping the scales at over 10 pounds.
 The shallow, nutrient-rich waters give the fish plenty to feed on, which helps them grow fast and strong.
 Anglers often fish from boats, but the shore access is pretty decent, too.
 Summer and early fall are the busiest times, but even in cooler months, the fishing can stay solid.
 Nearby campgrounds and its close spot to Yellowstone make it an easy pick for weekend trips.
 If you’re chasing size and not just numbers, Henry’s Lake should be high on your list.
-Just be ready—it’s popular for a reason.
+Just be ready, it’s popular for a reason.

 2. Lake Coeur d’Alene

 Lake Coeur d’Alene sits in northern Idaho and has earned its spot as one of the state’s best fishing lakes.
 It stretches over 25 miles and offers a mix of deep and shallow spots, which means a wide variety of fish.
 Anglers can hook chinook salmon, northern pike, largemouth bass, kokanee, and more.
-Whether you’re casting from a boat or finding a quiet place along the shore, there’s always something biting.
+Casting from a boat or finding a quiet place along the shore, there’s always something biting.
 The lake stays active most of the year, with spring and fall being especially good for bass and trout.
 While the nearby town brings some crowds in the summer, the lake is big enough to spread out.
 It’s a solid choice if you’re looking for action and options.
-Lake Coeur d’Alene is one of those places in Idaho where fishing can be simple, steady, and rewarding—all in one trip.
+Lake Coeur d’Alene is one of those places in Idaho where fishing can be simple, steady, and rewarding, all in one trip.
 Just bring your tackle and some patience.

 1. Lake Pend Oreille